by R. Smiley and C.M. Ocamb

 Sampling Root-lesion nematodes are distributed throughout the soil profile.
 Highest populations occur in the top foot of soil but may occur at depths of 2 to 3 feet particularly in winter wheat-summer fallow rotations.
 Sampling depth should be at least 12 inches and samples should be taken from moist soil in early autumn or spring.
 Deeper sampling is required during winter because these nematodes migrate deeply into the soil during winter.
 Root fragments should not be removed from samples that will be evaluated for lesion nematodes.

 - Susceptible crops may increase the level of damage if produced before wheat or other intolerant crops.
-This has been documented for some cultivars of canola, mustard and chickpea, and for most cultivars of wheat.
+This has been documented for some varieties of canola, mustard and chickpea, and for most varieties of wheat.

 - Resistant crops suppress multiplication and may improve yields of subsequent plantings of sensitive wheat or other crops.
 See Table 'Plant resistance to root lesion nematodes, Pratylenchus neglectus and P. thornei, in the Pacific Northwest.'

 - Winter wheat varieties with highest levels of tolerance to P. neglectus include Tubbs, Goetze, Brundage 96, Idaho 587, Masami, Bauermeister, Weatherford, Chukar, Westbred 528, MDM, ORCF-102, and Lambert.